 - The SmartTime Constraints Editor enables you to view and edit timing constraints in your design.
-Constraints are sorted by category (requirements and exceptions) and by constraint type. - The Maximum Delay Analysis View and the Minimum Delay Analysis View enable you to analyze your design
+Constraints are sorted by category (requirements and exceptions) and by constraint type. - The Maximum Delay Analysis View enable you to analyze your design.

 With SmartTime, you can: